freeCodeCamp/guide/src/pages/elixir/data-types/index.md

 ```

 ### Booleans
 A boolean is a true or false value.
 In Elixir everything is truthy except for `false` and `nil`.
+It's important to note that booleans are a subtype of Elxir atoms (you can inspect the values in IEX to see for yourself).

 ```elixir
 iex> true